Darya-HS/Darya-HS/README.md

-├── profiles.json               # JSON file to store user data (is not present by default, will appear after the first run) ├── main.py                     # Entry point for the bot ├── README.md                   # Project documentation └── states.py                   # Storying of states as a single point of truth for all handlers
+├── profiles.json               # JSON file to store user data (is not present by default, will appear after the first run) ├── main.py                     # Entry point for the bot ├── README.md                   # Project documentation ├── states.py                   # Storying of states as a single point of truth for all handlers └── LICENSE                     # MIT license applicable to the entire project
 </pre>
 ---

-## Features
+## Technologies Used
 - **Python**: Core programming language for development
 - **Python-Telegram-Bot**: Library for creating Telegram bots
 - **JSON**: Storage for user data to avoid reregistering in case of bot failure
 - **Pytz**: Timezone management for reminders
+- **Chat GBT**: AI service for some logic adjustments
 ---

 ## Functionality Demo
 To fully appreciate the entire functionality of this bot, please refer to this demo: [Watch the Demo on YouTube](https://www.youtube.com/watch?v=FspGg4Prv9M&ab_channel=DaryaParamonova)

+---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE.txt) file for details.